NooraHealth/sync-turn-whatsapp-attachments/README.md

 2. Configure the repository secrets locally.
    1. Create a file secrets/slack_token.txt that contains the Slack bot token.
    2. Create a file secrets/service_account_key_raw.json that contains the JSON key for the service account that will dump the data to the storage buckets (airbyte-user).
+Ensure that this has 'Storage Object User' permission on the dev and prod buckets.
    3. Create a file secrets/service_account_key_analytics.json that contains the JSON key for the service account that will connect to BigQuery (metabase-user).
    4. Create a file secrets/turn_auth.json that contains the JSON key for the API headers used by turn for each line (available on passbolt).
    5. Create a file secrets/gh_pat.txt that contains a GitHub fine-grained personal access token that has